 For more free Quality Use of Medicines education, check out QHUB on Medcast

-The Quality Use of Medicines Alliance a consortium of eight health and consumer organisations, will align their work across the two grants, awarded under the Australian Government’s Quality Use of Diagnostics, Therapeutics and Pathology (QUDTP) Program.
+The Quality Use of Medicines Alliance is a unique consortium of health sector organisations representing quality use of medicines expertise, education providers, researchers, colleges, peak bodies, member-based organisations, and consumer groups.
+Funded by the Australian Government under the Quality Use of Diagnostics, Therapeutics and Pathology (QUDTP) Program.